In this phase of reopening, the second and third floor of Zuhl library and all of Branson are closed to our patrons.

 Please be patient with us as we iron out our new processes!
 We thank you!

 In light of the impact COVID has on academic libraries and the services it provides, course reserves will temporarily be limited to only eResources and providing scanned copies of print sources following copyright best practices.

 Based on guidance from the Institute of Library and Museum REALM project. https://www.imls.gov/our-work/partnerships/reopening-archives-libraries-and-museums, we have determined physical items cannot be placed in the library’s course reserves for spring 2021 and possibly longer.
 The library will adhere to guidance from library organizations and current practice in libraries to place any print/physical item in circulation or in person use to a 4-day quarantine period to provide time for the virus to become inactive.
 This quarantine process affects a course reserve’s circulation and availability.
 Users would not be able to access course reserves in a timely or equitable fashion.
 In the event of a campus shut down, these materials would not be accessible to anyone.

 The current procedure for course reserves will be:

 (a) Faculty may request assistance in finding their material as eResources in the form of a reserves request, or by contacting a librarian.
 If we have a permissible license for the material (unlimited users) they can share a permalink via Canvas or email with their students.

 This library can help find eResources and tell if the licensing terms are permissible.
-As the budget allows, the library can explore options to provide better simultaneous user capability.

 (b) Faculty will have to submit a reserves request for scanning services with either a call # or their own personal copy that will have to be quarantined before it can be processed.
 As per prior practice, faculty must allow a 2-week processing time and provide specific information as to which pages, sections or chapter is needed.
 Any scanned requests will be emailed to the faculty member so it can then be uploaded to Canvas.